Oktopost/oyster/docs/Modules/TreeActions/PathMatching.md

 Now in the developer tools' console you should see the following output:

 ```
-IntroAction initializing
+MainAction initializing
-IntroAction activating
+MainAction activating
-IntroAction executing
+MainAction executing
 ```

 6. Click on the `Different Path` link.
 This will update the URL to `/different/path`, without refreshing the page.

-The next lines should be know visible in the console:
+Now you should see this new lines in your console:

 ```
 Navigating to: /different/path